FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_FTPServerConfiguration/t_st_FTPPassiveMode.md

 -   If the port range is too small or equal to the number of expected number of connections, a port to connect might not be available when needed.
 The operating system does not release a port immediately after a user disconnects, so the free port does not become available for another connection immediately.
 This can result in a failure when a new connection is attempted.
 -   When most of the ports are used up and a new connection is attempted, the server scans for the next available port.
 This is resource intensive and can affect the performance of the server.
 With a large pool of ports, finding next available port is quicker and is less likely to affect the performance.

-You can also set up passive address rules, which allow the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> server to respond with the external address of the firewall instead of the internal address of the server when a FTP client issues the `PASV` (passive mode) command.
+You can also set up passive address rules, which allow the {{< SecureTransport/componentshortname  >}} server to respond with the external address of the firewall instead of the internal address of the server when a FTP client issues the `PASV` (passive mode) command.

 1. Select **Setup > FTP Settings** to open the *FTP Settings* page.
 2. Under *FTP Passive Mode*: